Is the Corgi Husky Mix your idea of a perfect puppy?

 Therefore, one way to prevent some ailments in the corgi cross husky is to ensure it does not become extremely overweight or obese.

-If you’re working with a breeder to obtain a Corgi Husky Mix puppy, it’s important that the breeder utilizes genetic testing on both the sire and dam to determine what health issues that either or both parent (and breed) carries.
+If you’re working with a breeder to obtain a Corgi Husky Mix puppy, it’s important that the breeder utilizes genetic testing on both the sire and dam.

 Genetic testing may help decrease the likelihood that Husky corgi puppies will be born with any of the diseases that Corgis and/or Husky purebreds often suffer from.